The Best Software for Collaborating on Machine Learning Projects

 Notion is a collaboration tool that lets you write, plan, collaborate, and organize teamwork.

-It comprises of four modules, each with different functionalities:
+It consists of four modules, each with different functionalities:

 - Notes, Docs – text editor which serves as a space for files, notes of different formats; you can add images, bookmarks, videos, code, and many more